Crio-Bytes/Miscellaneous/Sketchify your Photo/README.md

 * Python
 * Open CV basics

+Along with this, we will be using **Jupyter Notebooks** as our working environment.
+So make sure you have it configured for your pc or laptop.
+You can have a look at the installation instructions [here](https://jupyter.org/install)

 If you are new to Open CV, here is how to install it on anaconda platform or your loacal machine.
 [Install Open CV](https://pypi.org/project/opencv-python)